J Adam Scribner

 About Me

 Dr. J. Adam Scribner bridges theory to practice to develop transformative STEM teaching and learning experiences designed to foster the next generation of scientists, engineers, creators, and innovators.
-His expertise lies in the areas of designing K-12 STEM curricula and facilitating teacher professional development around the integration of multiple STEM disciplines.
-In his current role, over the last six years, he has served as principal investigator or co-principal investigator of 30 grant-funded projects totaling more than $4.6M to advance STEM education in Indiana and beyond – including international collaborative projects in Ankara, Bangkok, Berlin, and the Galapagos Islands.
+In his current role, over the last seven years, he has served as principal investigator or co-principal investigator of 30 grant-funded projects totaling more than $4.6M to advance STEM education in Indiana and beyond.
+This includes projects pertaining to cancer research, artificial intelligence, underwater robotics, and climate engineering as well as international collaborative projects in Ankara, Bangkok, Berlin, and the Galapagos Islands.

-Dr. Scribner currently serves as principal investigator of: (1) Educating for Environmental Change, a project that helps educators teach the science and policy of climate change; (2) ISTEAM, Integrating Art into STEM, a project that pairs art and STEM teachers to explore connections and engage students in creative and innovative pursuits; (3) Baxter Online STEM, a project that tasks high school students with solving some of Baxter Biopharma Solutions’ most vexing challenges; and (4) AmeriCorps Serve Indiana, a project that places IU undergraduate and graduate students in informal learning environments to facilitate STEM education programs.
-In addition, Dr. Scribner cultivates partnerships with K-12 schools and industry throughout Indiana to develop Authentic STEM (A-STEM) projects that incorporate problem-based learning and STEM professional volunteers in the classroom.
+Dr. Scribner currently serves as principal investigator of: (1) Educating for Environmental Change, a project that helps educators teach the science and policy of climate change; (2) ISTEAM, Integrating Art into STEM, a project that partners art and STEM teachers to explore connections and engage students in creative and innovative pursuits; (3) Baxter Online STEM, a project that tasks high school students with solving some of Baxter Biopharma Solutions’ most vexing challenges; and (4) AmeriCorps Serve Indiana, a project that places IU undergraduate and graduate students in informal learning environments to facilitate STEM education programs.
+In addition, Dr. Scribner serves as key personnel on the Medical Research Education Project in partnership with the IU Simon Comprehensive Cancer Care Center as well as the Pathways to Chemistry project, in partnership with the IU Chemistry Department.

 Dr. Scribner’s previous projects include serving as co-principal investigator of PrimaryAI, a National Science Foundation (NSF) project aimed at teaching students about artificial intelligence and computer science through problem-based science lessons (NSF grant number 1934128).
 He also helped develop a curriculum for middle and high school students to design, build, program, and test underwater robots (NSF grant number 0929674) and provided professional development and coaching for science teachers to improve their physical science content and pedagogical knowledge (NSF grant number 0962772).